daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D11-12: Aug 11-12 2017

+**Today's Progress**: Spent all day today studying jQuery.
+Feel like I'm getting a real grip on it thanks to Codecademy - they don't spoonfeed anything.

+**Thoughts:** Great fun - my non-work days (when I'm not out of town) are now spent sitting at the table coding all day.
+Bliss.

 ## R1D10: Aug 10 2017

 **Today's Progress**: Focussing on JQuery through Codecademy.
 I feel like I've learned this before but not paid enough attention.
 Now that I need it for a project, I have context to apply it to, and it's making a lot of sense.